Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 These instantly recognizable plants are climbers with aerial roots, so indoors they do need to be trained up moss cover poles to mimic the trees it clings to in the wild.
 Indoors it can grow up to 78 inches (2m) high, but the size of pot will limit its growth.
-Preferring warm temperatures of between 64-80℉ (18-27°C) it can tolerate chilly conditions down to 53℉ (12°C).
-Do avoid cold drafts.
+Preferring warm temperatures of between 64-80℉ (18-27°C), it can tolerate chilly conditions down to 53℉ (12°C), but avoid cold drafts.

 5. ZZ plant or Zamioculcas zamiifolia or Zanzibar Gem

 Fancy a houseplant that looks like no other?
 Then the ZZ plant or ric-rac plant is a must.
 Dark glossy slender leaves with distinct undulating edges, it makes a real impact placed on its own on a side or coffee table.